 As a blogger or a business owner with a website it’s really important that you track your traffic (i.e. how many visits your blog is getting) and where it comes from – is it from organic search, paid advertising, etc?
-There are lots of stats tools out there but the most accurate to use is Google Analytics and it’s completely free to set up.
+There are lots of services like Pay Per Click (PPC) management you can get to help improve your online presence and there are also stats tools out there but the most accurate to use is Google Analytics and it’s completely free to set up.
 If your blog is hosted on WordPress, there’s even a plug in to get you all set up.

 I’ve tried a few different stats tools and none of them really compare to Google’s.

 This is really useful for bloggers if you’re wanting to work with brands as you can pitch for opportunities with companies who have a target audience that matches your demographic.
 It’s also useful for other types of business owners who are wanting to measure the success of their company amongst their target market, or even change their target market based on these results.

 You can see where your traffic is coming from

 This is especially important as you can then analyse which of your advertising or promotional tools are working best for you and put more time, effort and money into that one.
 Advertising you may want to consider includes social media (both paid and organic), Google Display Network, PPC (pay per click advertising) and affiliates, as well as the more traditional methods of print, radio and television advertising.
 Of course, you still need to make sure all avenues are considered in your marketing mix.
 If your business would like to benefit from digital marketing techniques like PPC, you might want to contact a digital agency such as Ram Digital who are a PPC Macclesfield specialist.

 You can see which device a visitor is using to access your website